tiagoppinho/SaveMyPass/README.md

 * User settings.
 * Improved password generator.
 * AES-256 password data encryption.
-* Auto-logout after a timer set by the user.
 * Add password card to favorites.
 * Delete all database (for emergencies).